The EMT Basic is an extensive course broken down into 176 hours of knowledge. It consists of didactic, practical skills and final preparatory.

 If at any time it becomes mathematically impossible for the student to achieve a 75% average in any of the areas needed to sit for the final exam the student will be dismissed from the course.

-The final exam is a cumulative exam consisting of all previously covered material.
+The final exam is a made up of different questions unlike the take home exams.
 The student must take the final exam on the date and time specified.
 If the student misses the exam for any reason, the student will be dismissed from the program.
 The passing grade for the final exam is 75%.
-If the student fails to obtain the minimum grade of 75%, they will be given one (1) retest of the cumulative final exam.
+If the student fails to obtain the minimum grade of 75%, they will be given one (1) retest of the final exam.
 There will be no remediation for the final exam.
-The retest must be completed within 24 hours of the initial failure or as determined by the program director.
+The retest must be completed within the time frame as determined by the program director.
 The passing grade on the retest will be 75%.
 Any student failing the final exam retest will be dismissed from the program.
-The retest will be a different exam based on the curriculum you have been taught.

 Skill sessions provide the student with the opportunity to develop the psychomotor skills of the EMT.
 Skills are presented in a sequential, building fashion.
 In this manner, the student is enabled to integrate the skills and the didactic that have been learned into a simulated patient care situation.
 All students must bring in their required BLS equipment every skills lab night, if the student is unprepared, you will be given an absence for that session that will count towards your cumulative absences and the student must complete the remainder of the class.